zitengzela/LegionCore-7.3.5V2/README.md

 - Arena of Annihilation
 - Army Training
 - Artifacts
-- Assault on Broken Shore
+- Assault on Broken Shore (tested player alliance)
 - Assault on Zan'vess
 - Battle on the High Seas
 - Battle Pet Instance
 - Blood in the Snow
 - Brewmoon Festival
-- Broken Islands
+- Broken Islands (Work alliance and horde)
 - The Celestial Tournament
 - Crypt of Forgotten Kings
 - Dagger in the Dark